 If a student needs to be excused from PE class, a letter from a parent or doctor must be sent with the child and include an explanation/note of direction, unless the symptom has occurred at school.
 Excused from PE passes cannot be signed by the nurse.
-This should be arranged through the elementary school office for elementary school students and through the secondary school office for secondary school students.
+This should be arranged through the appropriate divisional offices for all students.